rx-inference/fragmentsFx/py_youtube_audio_downloader___ytaudioxtFx_Fx0003/README.md

 This fragment provides a command-line tool to extract audio tracks from YouTube videos and save them as MP3 files.
 It handles the download and conversion process automatically.

-## COPYRIGHT, LICENSE & CONTEXT

-This fragment is part of the rx-inference FragmentsRx suite, an open-source, AI-navigable library of functional code fragments.

 ## COPYRIGHT CONTEXT & LICENSE

 Copyright 2025 - Robin Winkelmann | robinRx | rx-inference